 Register now and grab your free ultimate anatomy study guide!

-Autonomic innervation of the heart seen on the anterior view of open thorax.
+Autonomic innervation of the heart seen from the anterior view of open thorax.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, we're going to be talking about the innervation of the heart.
 And, on this tutorial, we’re going to be using this image here of the open thorax where you see the heart and a lot of these yellow structures which are representing the main nerves of the heart and also other surrounding structures.
 On this tutorial, we’re going to be talking about afferent and efferent fibers, also parasympathetic and sympathetic fibers.
 It is important when we look at the anatomy of your heart to also known in detail the nerves that innervates this really important structure because these nerves are responsible for maintaining and regulating the heart rate as well as the force of each contraction.